cfpb/sbl-project/LOCAL_DEV_COMPOSE.md

 - [Keycloak](https://www.keycloak.org/) for authentication and authorization
 - [user-fi-management](https://github.com/cfpb/regtech-user-fi-management) for user management, and institutions api.
 - [sbl-filing-api](https://github.com/cfpb/sbl-filing-api) for filing SBL submissions
+- [mail-api](https://github.com/cfpb/regtech-mail-api) for sending mail via SMTP to Mailpit or through AWS SES
+- [mailpit](https://mailpit.axllent.org/) "dead-end" SMTP server for testing the mail-api

 Only run development needed services.
-For front end development, all 4 services are likely to be needed; if development is done on [user-fi-management](https://github.com/cfpb/regtech-user-fi-management) and/or [sbl-filing-api](https://github.com/cfpb/sbl-filing-api), then only `PostgreSQL` and `Keycloak` are needed.
+For front end development, all 4 services are likely to be needed; if development is done on [user-fi-management](https://github.com/cfpb/regtech-user-fi-management), [sbl-filing-api](https://github.com/cfpb/sbl-filing-api), or [mail-api](https://github.com/cfpb/regtech-mail-api) then only `PostgreSQL` and `Keycloak` are needed.
 - To run all services, simply issue command
   ```bash
   docker compose up -d --remove-orphans --build